zdavatz/spreadsheet/GUIDE.md

 If you perform fancy formatting, you may run into trouble as the Format implementation has changed considerably.
-If that is the case, please drop me a line at hannes.wyss@gmail.com and I will try to help you.
+If that is the case, please drop me a line at "zdavatz at ywesee dot com" and I will try to help you.
 Don't forget to include the offending code-snippet!

 All compatibility code is deprecated and will be removed in version 1.0.0